demisto/content-docs/docs/contributing/marketplace.md

          4. Sign the [Palo Alto Networks Contributor License Agreement](https://github.com/demisto/content/blob/master/docs/cla.pdf).

-	_Contribute to an existing content entity_: Duplicate the entity you want to contribute to.
+	_Contribute an update to an existing content entity_: Duplicate the entity you want to update.
 For example, if you want to update the `AbuseIPDB` integration, you need to duplicate it  and save the duplicate with your changes as `AbuseIPDB_copy`.

-4. After you submit the form you will be redirected to a page that informs you that your pack was received and is being processed.
+4. After you submit the form you will be redirected to a page that informs you that your contribution was received and is being processed.

 5. A GitHub branch will be created in the [xsoar-contrib Content repository fork](https://github.com/xsoar-contrib/content) with the changes from your contribution.

 6. You will receive an invitation to join the **xsoar-contrib** organization.
 Being a member of the organization enables the **xsoar-bot** to invite you to a GitHub team and grant you write permissions to the created branch.
-(Each contributor can only modify files in content packs that they contributed).

 7. The pull request is created and a reviewer is assigned.